 Potato acreage consists primarily of fresh market reds, whites, yellows, purple, fingerlings and some chipping potatoes.
 Skagit potatoes are in demand for their high quality.
 Late blight disease is a constant threat to the industry; however, due to a study of all the growers in Skagit and northern Snohomish counties, WSU Skagit County Extension was able to determine that Potato Virus Y (PVY) and Silver Scurf continues to be more of a problem for area growers.
 Researchers at WSU NWREC and WSU Skagit County Extension are now working on these issues.
 Because of the need for a three-year rotation, there is limited ground available for the 12,000 acres of potatoes currently grown in Skagit County.
-Overall production remained constant for 2019.
-The disadvantage in 2018 was that once the wet spring turned and things opened up for the growers, they scrambled to get enough water on the crop during the drought.
-There were over 2000 acres of potatoes that were not harvested in 2019 based on heavy rains late in the harvest season.
+Overall production remained constant for 2020.
+There were over 2000 acres of potatoes that were not harvested in 2020 based on heavy rains late in the harvest season.
 Many news stories were written about the devastating conditions of leaving the crop in the ground.
-However, when Covid-19 hit Washington State in March of 2020 and consumers began hording food supplies, local farmers were able to salvage some of the 2019 crop and recoup some losses.
+However, when Covid-19 hit Washington State and consumers began hording food supplies, local farmers were able to salvage some of the crop and recoup some losses.